AbhiAnand-1011/Reliable-UDP/README.md

 - Sanitizes the requested filename
 - Accepts DATA packets in any order
 - Stores chunks as `.part` files
-- ACKs valid DATA packets, including duplicate or late DATA
+- ACKs valid DATA packets, including duplicate and late DATA
 - Reassembles the file once all chunks arrive
 - Verifies the complete-file CRC32
 - Validates FIN and responds with FIN_ACK
-- Remains active briefly after FIN_ACK to handle duplicate or retransmitted FIN/DATA packets
+- Remains active briefly after completion to handle duplicate or retransmitted DATA and FIN packets

 ## Packet Structure